xqyww123/Isa-Mini/doc/Language and Protocol.md

 ------------
 **COMMAND SYNTAX:**   `@chan HAMMER @timeout` <br />
 **RESPONSE:**  Proof State <br />
 **DESCRIPTION:** If the AI agent believes the `@current_goal` is straightforward enough, call this command to invoke Sledgehammer to finalize the proof for this `@current_goal`.
 Sledgehammer terminates only when it successfully solves the goal.
 Thus `@timeout` is used to indicate when should the shell give up and respond with error message "timeout".
-Note, Sledgehammer is generally slow, the recommended timeout is 30 seconds.
+Note, Sledgehammer is generally slow; the recommended timeout is 30 seconds.

 Given a proof state whose current goal is $g$, this command replace the goal with $\texttt{True}$ if the proof search succeeds.

 This command uses a smart strategy.
 Before applying Sledgehammer, it first applies `CRUSH` to simplify and split the goal into several smaller subgoals.
 For each such subgoal, the command first applies `blast` within a timeout (1 second).
 If fails, try `fastforce` within 2 seconds.
 If still fails, finally the command tries the Sledgehammer.

 -----------------------
 Above, we described all the commonly used automatic tactics.
 The tactics above should be enough for the most situations.
 However, sometimes, manual proof is still required.
-Here the shell provides three commands that cover all kinds of manual proofs --- applying introduction and elimination rules, in a resolution manner, and applying unfolding.
+Here, the shell provides three commands that cover all kinds of manual proofs --- applying introduction and elimination rules, in a resolution manner, and applying unfolding.

 **COMMAND SYNTAX:**   `@chan RULE @rule` <br />
 **RESPONSE:**  Proof State <br />
 **DESCRIPTION:** Applying the introduction / elimination rule `@rule` to the `@current_goal`.
-Multiple new subgoals can be introduced as the consequence.
+Multiple new subgoals can be introduced as a consequence.
 The `@rule` is the name of the rule.
-To parse the name, we first check local context (the named hypotheses in the proof environment) and then the Isabelle system.
+To parse the name, we first check the local context (the named hypotheses) and then the Isabelle system.

 Given a proof state whose current goal is $(ctxt, g)$, this command applies the introduction resolution if the given `@rule` is an introduction rule, or the elimination resolution if `@rule` is an elimination rule.
 Assuming the resolution returns a list $gs'$ of subgoals, the command replaces the current goal with $(ctxt, gs')$.